fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

-The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend) and uses access tokens to authenticate clients.
-The guide below describe the steps to onboard an client and generate access tokens to authenticate the client.
+The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend) and uses access tokens to authenticate integrator clients.
+The guide below describe the steps to onboard an integrator client and generate access tokens to authenticate the integrator client.

-# **Onboarding a PoS client**
+# **Onboarding a PoS integrator client**

 1. **Read API documentation.** You'll find it in the  [APIs menu](https://developer.mobilepay.dk/product).